dturvene/tensorflow2_python3/README.md

 user1:1> ./ml.sh guest_gpu_test
 ```

+### ml.sh GPU support
+There are a number of functions in `ml.sh` to set up the nvidia CUDA libraries.
+These only need to be done once.

+* host_install_nvidia: install the lastest nvidia driver for the detected GPU,
+  and switch to the intel display for graphics.
+This requires a reboot.
+* host_gpu_probe: test the nvidia GPU
+* host_gpu_setup: install the necessary APT packages to run a GPU docker image
+* host_gpu_build: build a custom GPU docker image use a base of
+  `tensorflow/tensorflow:latest-gpu-py3`.
+Name the image using the `GPU_IMG`
+  environment variable.
+* host_gpu_run: start a container for `GPU_IMG`.
+* guest_gpu_test: regression test a GPU-enabled docker container.

+## ml.Dockerfile
+This is the dockerfile used to build an image using only the CPU.
+See
+`ml.sh:host_build` for its use.

+This dockerfile creates a non-privileged user matching the user id/group of the
+owner of the host volumes.

+The container starts in root.
+The first step is to run `su user1` to switch to
+the non-privileged user1 and load the `.bashrc`.

+## ml-gpu.Dockerfile
+This is the dockerfile used to build an image that *CAN* use a GPU if found.
+It has the same basic functionality as `ml.Dockerfile`.

 ## bashrc.docker
 This is a simple `.bashrc` for the user.
 Simple, nothing interesting.
 I like
 to run inside an emacs shell window so control characters and highlighting are